Ivan Berry

 Ivan Berry (born November 1963) is a Canadian music industry executive producer, music publisher, A&R manager, music business educator and lecturer, global speaker, entrepreneur, pop culture influencer and socio-political cultural attaché.

 He co-founded Beat Factory Productions alongside songwriter Rupert Gayle in 1982, which was later relaunched to Beat Factory Music, Inc., and was distributed by EMI Music Canada and BMG Music Canada.
-Berry serves as the longtime manager of Juno award-winning songwriter Rupert Gayle and the iconic Dream Warriors hip hop group.
+Berry serves as the longtime manager of Juno award-winning songwriter Rupert Gayle and the Dream Warriors hip hop group.
 An attributed supporter of the development of artists worldwide, through his 360Artistry "all rights" brand management company, Berry is an international music management and artist development facilitator for various governments of the Caribbean.
 He served as keynote speaker at the Fifth Summit of the Americas.

 Early life and career

 Berry was born in 1963 on the Caribbean island nation of St. Kitts to a Swedish-Portuguese mother and a prominent Afro-Caribbean father who served as a medical doctor and the governor-general of the island.

 At age 15, Berry migrated with his family to Ajax, Ontario, where he landed his first job working as a DJ at a local roller skating rink.
 The music-driven entertainment and recreation center served as the grounds where Berry would meet fellow musicians Rupert Gayle, Richard Rodwell and Len Grant.
 The four music-driven teenagers joined forces in funk music.
 In 1981, they formed Traffic Jam, a funk band managed by Berry and fronted by singer Gayle, which gained success in the Toronto music scene with live performances at popular venues including BamBoo and Horseshoe Tavern.

 "With money made from playing, the group invested in a small four-track studio setup based around a Yamaha MT1X," writes music journalist Simon Trask.
 "It was as a result of interest in some tracks which they put together with local rapper LA Luv that they decided to fold the (Traffic Jam) group, start up Beat Factory and concentrate on developing Toronto's rap talent."
 During a 2025 interview, Berry credited Rupert Gayle’s brother, DJ for Michie Mee, Phillip "LA Luv" Gayle, as a critical conduit of inspiration that fuelled Berry and Gayle to drive the launch of their Beat Factory Productions independent record label, music management and production company as a lane exclusively created by and for the historically Black, underground and underrepresented rap artist echoing the Black culture and collective consciousness that spelled what the streets of 1980s and 1990s Toronto sounded like.
 “I think Rupert Gayle and I still thank his brother LA Luv, for exposing us to that,” Berry noted.
 “Because the level of passion, and the lyrics, and the want and need to express themselves was mind blowing.”